ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/git-server.md

 1. A post-receive Git hook automatically copy your app's code to the `/srv/www/` directory from which Nginx will serve your app to the public Web.

 {{< details summary="Credit where credit is due" >}}
-The Git workflow used in this guide is based on [Farhan Hasin Chowdhury's guide to deploying a Laravel web app on a VPS](https://adevait.com/laravel/deploying-laravel-applications-virtual-private-servers) (which in turm seems to be inspired by [J. Alexander Curtis's guide to deploying a Laravel 5.3 app on a LEMP stack](https://devmarketer.io/learn/deploy-laravel-5-app-lemp-stack-ubuntu-nginx/)).
+The Git workflow used in this guide is originally inspired by [Farhan Hasin Chowdhury's guide to deploying a Laravel web app on a VPS](https://adevait.com/laravel/deploying-laravel-applications-virtual-private-servers) (which in turm seems to be based on [J. Alexander Curtis's guide to deploying a Laravel 5.3 app on a LEMP stack](https://devmarketer.io/learn/deploy-laravel-5-app-lemp-stack-ubuntu-nginx/)).
-I encourage you to read through both guides.
+I encourage you to read both guides.
 {{< /details >}}

 {{< details summary="What if I want to host my Git repo on GitHub?" >}}
-No problem, you can do that too!
+No problem, you can do that too, in parallel to the server-side Git setup in this article.
 Just set up multiple remotes on your dev machine.
 E.g. `origin` (GitHub) and `prod` (server).

-You could even [base your deployment workflow on GitHub actions](https://stefanzweifel.dev/posts/2021/05/24/deployer-on-github-actions), but that is a whole 'nother can of worms.
+As an aside, you could even [base your deployment workflow on GitHub actions](https://stefanzweifel.dev/posts/2021/05/24/deployer-on-github-actions), but that is a separate topic and beyond the scope of this tutorial.
 {{< /details >}}

 ## Install Git